Honyama Sayamakaori Sencha

 Mr. Sato produces only single-variety teas and does not make blends like big companies.
 Blends are not per se considered as bad in Japan and we also have various blends in our assortment but we think teas based on single cultivars are much more interesting.
 They allow to experience the differences of the individual cultivars.
 Blends, however, are in return more balanced.

-Taste: Sweet and refreshing aroma
+Aroma: Sweet and refreshing

-Origin: Honyama, Shizuoka prefecture, Japan
+Terroir: Honyama, Shizuoka prefecture, Japan

 Only logged in customers who have purchased this product may leave a review.